toddbirchard/planetjupyter/README.md

 # Planet Jupyter

-Publish and style your Jupyter notebooks, directly from github.
+Publish and style your Jupyter notebooks, directly from Github.

 _*NOT* production ready._